 The Grey Bruce Public Health Unit has a number of resources relating to radon.

-Research services and museum enquires can be made on-line, by email or in person at LE Shore Library where museum staff are working.
-On-line exhibits and research resources at https://www.thebluemountainslibrary.ca/chd-exhibits.cfm?is=59 and exterior static exhibit panels are available 24 hours a day.
+Research services and museum inquiries can be made online, by email or in person at LE Shore Library where museum staff are working.
+On-line exhibits and research resources at https://www.thebluemountainslibrary.ca/chd-exhibits.cfm and exterior static exhibit panels are available 24 hours a day.

-UPDATED 3-30-20 Contact the museum curator at firstname.lastname@example.org or 519-599-3681 and provide the details of your donation.
+UPDATED 6-22-20 Contact the museum curator at email@example.com or 519-599-3681 and provide the details of your donation.
 Cash donations can always be taken via phone or mail as well.
+Staff can make arrangements to meet with donors at CHD, providing all parties are wearing PPE including masks.

-Ambassador Tourism centres are the Town of The Blue Mountains Town Hall, Royal Harbour Resort and Scandanave Spa.
-LE Shore also has a display with number of fliers and brochures provided by local companies and groups.
+UPDATED 5-21-20 Ambassador Tourism centres are the Town of The Blue Mountains Town Hall, Royal Harbour Resort and Scandinave Spa.
+L.E.
+Shore also has a display with number of fliers and brochures provided by local companies and groups.
+The Explore Blue is a great place to get updated information while many sites have altered hours and operations due to the pandemic.

-UPDATED 3-30-20 No. Due to the Minister's Order to close Library, Museum and Tourism facilities, books can be dropped off at L.E.
+UPDATED 5-21-20 No. Due to the Minister's Order to close Library, Museum and Tourism facilities, and for their to be no contact to materials outside of the Curbside programs, books can be dropped off at L.E.
 Shore only at this time.
-We appologize for the Craigleith loss, but this allows us to limit staff contact in our buildings and with potential virus.
+We apologize for the Craigleith loss, but this allows us to limit staff contact with their personal vehicles to potentially contaminated materials.

 All Wi-Fi services are continuing as normal.
 You may access Wi-Fi on the grounds or from your car in the parking lot.
 Standard login is required.